FerRacimo/CopenhagenTutorial/DemoTutorial.md

 ```
 The first value represent the expected number of sites with derived allele frequency equal to 0, the second column the expected number of sites with frequency equal to 1 and so on.

-For 20 individuals, how many values do you expect?
+For 10 diploid individuals, how many values do you expect?
 ```
 awk -F' ' '{print NF; exit}' AFR.sfs
 ```